banyanlogic/website/insights.md

 ## A.R.T. and Security
 The Absolute, Relative and Transactional views and Security
 * Three ‘friction factors’ fail Security from serving the Enterprise / Agency / Business goals in a secure manner
-* Absolute Friction occurs and snow balls when the Stakeholders are not heard or understood or when you are not heard or understood
+* Absolute Friction occurs and snowballs when the Stakeholders are not heard or understood or when you are not heard or understood
-* Relative Friction occurs and snow balls when there is Process disconnect
+* Relative Friction occurs and snowballs when there is Process disconnect
-* Tactile Friction occurs and show balls when Stake-holder's technology is not understood sufficiently and deeply by Security or when security technology is not communicated sufficiently to Stakeholders
+* Tactile Friction occurs and snowballs when Stake-holder's technology is not understood sufficiently and deeply by Security or when security technology is not communicated sufficiently to Stakeholders
 * Method to assess A.R.T. score is advocated based on the 'Empathy' (not sympathy nor apathy) that Security Groups have toward Enterprise / Agency / Business's goal
 * Find below link to a calculator and a one slide summary of empathy factors